rnelsonchem/gcmstools/docs/start.rst

 .. note::

-    The examples presented in this document require a basic working knowledge of a command-line terminal interface.
-An :ref:`appendix <cli>` is included that covers the basics that you will need to run these examples.
+    The examples presented in this document require a basic working knowledge of a command-line terminal interface and running Python commands from an interpreter. :ref:`Appendix A <cli>` covers the basics that you will need to run these examples.

 .. _GitHub: https://github.com/rnelsonchem/gcmstools
 .. _online documentation: http://gcmstools.rcnelson.com/